blueloveTH/keras4torch/README.md

 pip install keras4torch
 ```

-PyTorch 1.6 or newer is required.
+PyTorch 1.6+ and Python 3.6+ is required.